yochaigal/newschoolrevolution/_posts/2022-05-20-inspirational-sources.md

 ---

 # Inspirational Sources
-The following books directly influenced the writing of Cairn, as well as my upcoming setting/adventure _Beyond The Pale_.
+By request, I put together a list of reading material that directly influenced the writing and design of [Cairn](https://cairnrpg.com), as well as my upcoming setting/adventure _Beyond The Pale_.

 ## Fiction
 - [A Wizard of Earthsea](https://www.goodreads.com/book/show/13642.A_Wizard_of_Earthsea) by [Ursula K. Le Guin](https://www.ursulakleguin.com/)